 The location of the Feinberg Center in Brooklyn, New York, is by design.
 Where else in America can students interact with Jewish people from every conceivable kind of Jewish culture?
 Students have already been able to minister in various ways in their Field Education assignments under the supervision of those with experience.
 The Lord provided a wonderful building on Coney Island Avenue which has a large chapel, three classrooms, living quarters for 11 students, a community room, and office space for faculty and missionaries of Chosen People Ministries.
 Two congregations which provide opportunities in which students may worship and minister also meet in the Brooklyn facility.

 The Feinberg Library of 12,000 volumes was acquired at the outset of the program and is now housed in the lower level of the building in Brooklyn.
-Students have access to Talbot’s library holdings and online resources, as well as the numerous New York area libraries.
+Students also have access to Talbot’s library holdings and online resources, as well as to the numerous New York area libraries.

 A committed and called student body, a dedicated and excellent faculty, a purposeful partnership between Talbot and CPM, and a superb administrative team have characterized the relatively short history of the Feinberg Center.
 The future looks bright as we search for others who want to join us in educational ministry for such a time as this.